James Patrick (ice hockey)

 James Patrick (born June 14, 1963) is a Canadian professional ice hockey coach and former player.
-He is currently the head coach for the Winnipeg Ice of the Western Hockey League (WHL).
+He is currently the head coach for the Victoria Royals of the Western Hockey League (WHL).

 Playing career

 After a successful collegiate career at the University of North Dakota, Patrick represented Canada at the 1984 Winter Olympics in Sarajevo, Yugoslavia.
 After the Olympics, Patrick signed his first professional contract on March 5, 1984 with the New York Rangers, and made his NHL debut two days later in Minnesota.
 Patrick scored his first NHL goal on March 17, 1984, in Philadelphia.
 Patrick enjoyed ten productive seasons in New York before being traded to the Hartford Whalers and then to the Calgary Flames during the 1993–94 season.

 After several years in Calgary, Patrick signed with the Buffalo Sabres as a free agent after the 1997–98 season.
 Though he was chosen to play in the 1987 Canada Cup and many other international events, Patrick was never selected to the NHL All Star game.
 He ranks high among defencemen in both all times game played (1280) and total points (639).
 Patrick set a record (since broken) for career games played by a Team Canada player with 40 career games, breaking the previous record of 37 games in 2002.
 On September 8, 2005, Patrick announced his retirement from the NHL at the age of 42.
 He was immediately named to the Sabres' staff as a skill development coach.
 However, he left the team before the season to play in Germany's Deutsche Eishockey Liga with the Frankfurt Lions.